dibas-np/dibas-np/README.md

 - 🌱 I’m currently learning **lots of things.**

-- 👨‍💻 All of my projects are available at [dibas-repo](https://github.com/dibas-np?tab=repositories)
+- 👨‍💻 All of my projects are available at [dibas-repo](https://github.com/dibas-np?tab=repositories) .
+Sorry, almost all of my projects are private can't show source code.

 - <details><summary>📫 How to reach me</summary>
   <p>